AdobeDocs/commerce-pwa-studio/src/pages/integrations/pagebuilder/custom-components/index.md

 Before you start creating your custom content type component in PWA Studio, make sure you have met the following prerequisites:

-- Your Magento instance should have a custom content type added and saved to the **home** page in the Admin.
+- Your Adobe Commerce or Magento Open Source backend instance should have a custom content type added and saved to the **home** page in the Admin.
 Currently, the `home` page is the only page you can render Page Builder content within PWA Studio.
-- Your Magento instance should render this content type on the home page of your storefront.
+- Your backend instance should render this content type on the home page of your storefront.

 <InlineAlert variant="info" slots="text"/>